Poughkeepsie

 Training Tutor

-Get personalized one-on-one training sessions for your dog during their day care visits.
-They’ll learn important skills like coming when called, sitting, staying, lying down, waiting, leaving things alone, controlling doors and gates, and walking nicely on a leash.
-It’s great for your dog and easy for you!
-Your dog will come home tired and well-socialized, with all the training and skills they need to be a well-behaved part of your family.
+Personalized one-on-one training sessions during day care visits help your dog develop important skills and behaviors like name recall, sit, stay, down, wait, leave-it, door and gate control, and loose-leash walking.
+Excellent for your dog and easy for you!
+Your dog will come home tired and well-socialized, with the training and skills they need to be a well-behaved member of your family.

 One-on-One Enrichment

-Give your dog the extra attention they love with personalized one-on-one enrichment sessions.
-They’ll get to use their senses and explore their instincts with interactive toys, puzzles, and games.
-It’s fun and rewarding, and it helps exercise their bodies and minds while engaging their senses.
-You can even add in some fitness and agility equipment to make it more challenging.
+Personalized One-on-One Enrichment sessions give your dog the extra attention they love and the freedom to use their senses and safely explore their instincts through interactive toys, puzzles, and games.
+It’s fun and rewarding and exercise their bodies and minds and engage their senses.
+Add complexity with fitness and agility equipment.

 Rest Period Enrichment

-Let your dog relax and recharge in their own quiet space with calming interactive toys and healthy snacks tailored to their tastes and diet.
-This helps them unwind both physically and mentally, promoting a good balance of play, learning, and rest.
-It can also help them feel more comfortable in crates by creating positive associations.
+Your dog gets to relax and recharge in their own private space with calming interactive toys and healthy food pairings tailored to their preferences and diet.
+It promotes physical and mental relaxation which can help them achieve a healthy balance of play, learning, and rest.
+It can also help them become more comfortable in crates by building positive associations.

 Pricing